 Subdivision and Development Servicing Bylaw

-This bylaw regulates the provision of infrastructure services in connection with new subdivisions and developments in the City of Courtenay.
-It ensures that developments are designed and constructed in a way that supports safe, sustainable growth while protecting the City’s infrastructure.
+This bylaw sets the rules for how new subdivisions and developments are serviced in Courtenay.
+It ensures that projects are designed and built safely and sustainably, while protecting City infrastructure.

-• Design Standards: All works must comply with the latest Master Municipal Construction Documents (MMCD) and the City’s own supplementary guidelines.
+• Design standards: All works must meet the latest Master Municipal Construction Documents (MMCD) and the City’s own supplementary guidelines.

-• Servicing Agreements: If infrastructure can’t be completed upfront, developers must enter into a Servicing Agreement and provide financial security.
+• Servicing agreements: If services can’t be completed upfront, the developer must enter into a servicing agreement and provide financial security.

-• Building Permits: Certain developments cannot proceed unless required services are in place or secured by agreement.
+• Building permits: Some developments can't move forward until required services are in place or secured through an agreement.

-• Cost Responsibilities: Developers are responsible for all servicing costs, including upgrades to existing services that don’t meet City standards.
+• Cost responsibilities: Developers must cover all servicing costs, including upgrades to existing services that don’t meet City standards.

 Category